makerdao/oracle-suite/cmd/gofer/README.md

 ## Origins configuration

-Some origins might require additional configuration parameters like `API Key`.
+Some origins might require additional configuration parameters like an `API Key`.
-In current implementation we have `openexchangerates` and `coinmarketcap`.
-Both of this origins requires `API Key`.
+In the current implementation, we have `openexchangerates` and `coinmarketcap`.
+Both of these origins require an `API Key`.
-To configure this origins we provided `origins` field in configuration files.
+To configure these origins we have to provide `origins` field in the configuration file.

 Example: